paulbrodersen/netgraph/publication/paper.md

 # A Basic Example

-The following script shows a minimum, working example.
+The following script shows a minimum working example.
 The graph structure is defined by an edge list, and the visualisation is created using (mostly) default parameters.

 ![Basic example output](basic_example.png){width=50%}